This is one of the most important elements that I feel most aspiring traders and trading educators miss.

 The more important thing is to make a decision on where you will focus your time and energy.

 You can make a change later, if it's obvious that you should be doing something else.
-But you will reach your goals faster by failing quickly, than trying to be perfect from the start.
+But you will reach your goals faster by failing quickly, rather than trying to be perfect from the start.

 Once you have your profile set, then go out and find trading strategies that will fit this mold.
 It might surprise you how much easier it is to find courses and backtest, once you narrow down your focus to what fits into your THTPP.